Health effects of electromagnetic fields on children

 Limitations

-• Review article; no primary data presented in abstract
+- Review article; no primary study methods or quantitative synthesis described in the abstract

 Suggested hubs

-Mentions 5G technologies as an RF exposure source and recommends precaution for children.
+(0.55) Mentions 5G technologies as an RF exposure source and recommends precautionary approaches for children.

 View raw extracted JSON